We adapt the curriculum and learning environment for pupils with SEN:

 Cognition and learning – Additional Mathematics materials are used in lessons and as interventions.
 Additional phonics intervention, Toe-by-Toe, Accelerated Reading, and guided reading and writing, spelling and times tables support are used in lessons and as interventions.
 We also work with the County Durham Cognition and Learning Team.

-Social, Emotional and Health Difficulties – We have introduced a scheme of work to support all children to understand how they and others feel.
+Social, Emotional and Health Difficulties –We have introduced a scheme of work to support all children to understand how they and others feel.
 A range of books are used to support these lessons.
 For example My Book Full of Feelings helps pupils to understand various emotions that they and others might fee.
 We employ the services of a Counsellor to support children who are experiencing difficulties.

-Children that are receiving additional support and intervention programmes have a Support Plan.
+Children who are receiving additional support and intervention programmes have a Support Plan.
 Parents are invited into school to review and discuss support and progress with staff every term.
 The children also meet with their teacher and discuss their support plan and are asked what they feel helps them to make progress.

 The most appropriate support for individuals is planned and put into place.
 Support plans are precise and actions are detailed.
 (Ofsted 8-9 May 2019)